 Aidan was worse.
 This was the boy who, in first grade, once stalked a kid in my class because said kid had given me his leftover applesauce and was therefore, in Aidan's head, madly in love with me.
 Safe to say my brother possessed no working definition of the word privacy.

 Aidan had insisted on chaperoning every date I went on with Potter, and when Potter (tactfully) told him to stop, he'd just waved it off and kept at it.
-A few days later, when I (not so tactfully) told Aidan to stop, he reluctantly agreed — only to come back a few days later and continue following us on all our dates, but this time in disguise and with Fred as an accomplice.
-Some of their more ridiculous costumes include: Policemen, French Maids, Father-Son Duet Group, Blind Nuns, "Acrobat Dentists" (I have no idea what it means either), World War III Veterans (there is no World War III???), Men Dressing Up As Women Dressing Up As Men and...
+A few days later, when I (not so tactfully) told Aidan to stop, he reluctantly agreed only to come back a few days later and continue following us on all our dates, but this time in disguise and with Fred as an accomplice.
+Some of their more ridiculous costumes included: policemen, French maids, a father-son duet group, a pair of blind nuns, "acrobat DJ"s (I had no idea what it meant either), World War III Veterans (despite the fact that there was no World War III), two men dressing up as women dressing up as men and...
 Batmans.
 Not Batman and Robin, because that would actually be somewhat logical.
 No. Just... two Batmans.

 The only one of our friends who'd graciously deigned not to meddle in our business was Evelyn, and that was simply because Evelyn didn't care about anything other than... well, Evelyn.

 When I was just about ready to explode from frustration, Potter ever so diplomatically managed to put things into perspective.
 This relationship between the two of us, he made me see, affected the entire group.
 Aidan, Fred and Dom weren't doing all of this to be annoying, but rather because they were worried.
 They wanted everything to go as smoothly as possible, to not hit any snags or hiccups because they, too, had stakes in Potter and I being together.
 If things turned bad, it could dissolve our entire group, force them to choose between family and friends.